m4winter/csci310-test-repo/README.md

 # csci310-test-repo.
-This is jude zalme's test repository for CS310
+This is jude zalme's test repository for CS310. i am going to make changes.